Skip to main content

 Core (17 credits)

-Students are advised to register for and complete the following courses only after meeting all requirements for their bachelor's degree.
+Students are strongly encouraged to register for and complete the following courses only after fulfilling all requirements for their bachelor’s degree in Cybersecurity.

 Vulnerability analysis and its connection to exploit development are core skills for one involved in cyber operations.
 This course covers vulnerability discovery and exploitation.
 The focus is to understand the pattern of vulnerabilities and attacks to allow students to experience protection, risk mitigation, and identify vulnerabilities in new contexts.
 Topics will include buffer overflows, privilege escalation attacks, input validation issues, vulnerability discovery (fuzzing and crash dump analysis), exploit development, and mitigations (e.g., DEP, ASLR, ¿).